Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Scope and Trends

+LLMs outperform earlier methods on automatic story generation in terms of fluency, coherence, and task-specific objectives such as maintaining plot consistency, generating longer narratives, and improving controllability \citep{wang2023open}.
+At story understanding tasks, LLMs surpass earlier methods in identifying subtle thematic patterns and connecting narratives to broader cultural or historical contexts such as myths, religion, and history \citep{piper-wu-2025-evaluating}.
+They are also found to be more generalisable across narrative contexts compared to encoder-only models \citep{piper_narradetect_2025}.

-We now investigate the trends within the Workshop on Narrative Understanding (WNU), an annual event that involves an interdisciplinary group of researchers from AI, ML, NLP as well as scholars from the humanities to discuss methods to improve automatic narrative understanding and generation capabilities (see figure \ref{fig:Workshop_NU}).
-In 2025, 10 out of 10 of the accepted papers use a decoder model (e.g. GPT, Llama) in their research method, compared to 4 out of 9 in 2024.
-This hints at a trend of modern decoder-only LLMs being commonly chosen for narrative-related understanding tasks in a space previously favouring encoder-only models.
+These performance advantages have driven a noticeable shift in methodological preferences within the narrative research community.
+We investigate this trend through the Workshop on Narrative Understanding (WNU), an annual interdisciplinary event bringing together researchers from AI, ML, NLP, and the humanities to advance automatic narrative understanding and generation (see Figure \ref{fig:Workshop_NU}).
+In 2025, 10 out of 10 accepted papers used a decoder-only model (e.g. GPT, Llama), compared to 4 out of 9 in 2024--suggesting that decoder-only LLMs are becoming the default choice in a space that previously favoured encoder-only models.